adapter-hub/adapters/docs/transitioning.md

 ## Package and Namespace
  To use the library you need to install
-`transformers` and `adapters` in the same enviironment (unlike `adapter-transformers` which contained `transformers` and could not be installed in the same environment).
+`transformers` and `adapters` in the same environment (unlike `adapter-transformers` which contained `transformers` and could not be installed in the same environment).

 Run the following to install both (installing `adapters` will automatically trigger the installation of `transformers` if it is not yet installed in th environment):